 Any person who has an obligation to promote justice and uphold the law, including judges, clerks, court personnel, police officers, and attorneys (who must be truthful in court and obey court rules).

 This is important given according to the Federal Bureau of Investigations (FBI) Pizzagate is one of the conspiracies that fuels domestic terrorism.

-When officers of the court take an oath to the U.S. Constitution that oaths includes protecting the United States from enemies both foreign and domestic.
-As such, all judges, clerks, court personnel, police officers and attorneys have a duty to be truthful about what they know about Pizzagate and/or other conspiracies cited in the FBI threat assessment, in the event they know something, right?
+When officers of the court take an oath to the U.S. Constitution those oaths includes protecting the United States from enemies both foreign and domestic.
+As such, all judges, clerks, court personnel, police officers, and attorneys must be truthful about what they know about Pizzagate and/or other conspiracies cited in the FBI threat assessment, in the event, they know something, right?